 And whenever you visit a concert or a movie you will hear the National Anthem (or HM personal Anthem) being played at the beginning (and / or end of the performance) and everybody will rise from their seats.
 (So please do so too whenever you visit a movie or theater).
 By the way, the playing of HM's Personal Anthem was quite impressive when I visited a concert by the Bangkok Symphony Orchestra!

-Around 5 December, the birthday of HM the King, all governmental organizations and many public companies will pay respect to His Majesty by appearing on TV, like on the picture above.
+Around 5 December, the birthday of the late King Bhumibol, all governmental organizations and many public companies will pay respect to His Majesty by appearing on TV, like on the picture above.
+AS I said before, I do not expect these tributes to stop soon after the death of HM in 2016.
 (The picture was taken from the TV in my hotel room and therefore is not of very good quality.)

 A typical example of a Thai person paying respect to his King is the way the Thai Olympic Champion Boxing (1996) expressed his enthusiasm after he was appointed winner: He took a portrait of HM and let this portrait join him in the celebrations.
 After he arrived back in Thailand, he offered his golden medal to HM, which was a natural thing for him to do!